Technologicat/unpythonic/doc/troubleshooting.md

 ### Cannot import the name `macros`?

-In `mcpyrate`-based programs, there is no run-time object named `macros`, so failing to import that usually means that, for some reason, the macro expander was not active.
+In `mcpyrate`-based programs, there is no run-time object named `macros`, so failing to import that usually means that, for some reason, the macro expander is not enabled.

 Macro-enabled, `mcpyrate`-based programs expect to be run with `macropython` (included in the [`mcpyrate` PyPI package](https://pypi.org/project/mcpyrate/)) instead of bare `python3`.